Tesla Integration with Home Assistant

 4.7 App Request Submitted

 After a few seconds, Tesla will send you an automatic approval email.
 Important: Tesla now checks whether the domain can be reached via the Internet and whether the certificate is correct.
+If it worked, you will see the app you created in your account.

 Tesla Application Request Submitted